 - near-native proficiency in your first foreign language (language B) and a good command of your second foreign language (language C)

 - a very good command of English with a Cambridge Certificate of Proficiency in English (CPE): Grade AM

 Entrance aptitude test

 Application forms are processed by the admissions tutor.
-Once you've demonstrated that you match the entry criteria, you'll be invited to London Metropolitan University (Moorgate campus) to attend the entrance aptitude test.
+Once you've demonstrated that you match the entry criteria, you'll be invited to London Metropolitan University to attend the entrance aptitude test.
 For international students, the test can be done remotely.

 The entrance aptitude test is free and runs on Fridays between 10am and 1pm twice a month.
 It includes:

 - presentations in the various language combinations

 - consecutive interpreting into the A language (mother tongue)

 - an interview with the admissions tutor and interpreting lecturers